-Last week’s ribbon-cutting for Newark’s new Riverfront Park meant so much more to Jerrah Crowder, director of economic and housing development than the opening of a park.
+Last week’s ribbon-cutting for Newark’s new Riverfront Park meant so much more to Jerrah Crowder than the opening of a park.
 It was a measure of the city’s continued growth.

-“We’ve come a long way with this,” said Crowder at the ribbon-cutting ceremony.
+“We’ve come a long way with this,” said Crowder, the city’s deputy director of the department of housing and economic development.
 “This section of it realizes the growth here in the city of Newark.”

 Nicknamed ‘The Notch’ because of a V-shape indentation along the riverbank, or Phase C, this is the third section of Newark’s riverfront that has been turned into recreation space and was achieved after a decade and $14 million.

 Crowder pointed out the construction crane swiveling nearby, building the fourth floor of Boraie’s tower, the first to be built along the banks of the Passaic River.
 A short walk away, NJPAC marked the groundbreaking of a massive redevelopment project.
-The Notch will become the neighborhood park for the hundreds of new residents.
+The Notch will become an important tourist site for concertgoers as well as the neighborhood park for residents, new and old.

 The Notch is particularly significant to Mayor Ras Baraka as it was designed and constructed entirely during his term as mayor.
 “The reality is, I was still on the municipal council when the first phase was finished in 2013,” Baraka said.